 The Zanskar to Indus traverse is one tough hike but looking back at the photos I’m still in awe of the landscapes we traveled through.

-Further reading on northern India
+Further reading on things to do in northern India

 - Trekking in Northern India in 20 Awe-Inspiring Photos